JasonSwingen/js-outdoors/_posts/2020-09-07-swinging-for-steelhead.markdown

 -----

-So spey casting for a few years I've come to understand many of the pros and cons of swinging flies and can hopefully help your decision a little easier.
+After spey casting for a few years I've come to understand many of the pros and cons of swinging flies and can hopefully help your decision a little easier.

-I may not be like everyone, but I enjoy the progression.
+I may not be like everyone, but I enjoy the progression of fishing.
 If I catch a fish on a fly, I often cut it off because I know that one works, and I want to see what else I can use to fool a fish into eating.
 So if you are just getting started in trout fishing or fly fishing, then I would recommend learning the basics before jumping into the world of spey.
-It will take more money and more time to catch a fish on the swing compared to nearly any other type of method.
-If that describes you, then you should read my article on <a href="/fishing/steelhead-techniques/">fly fishing for steelhead</a>.
+If you are new to steelhead fishing or fly fishing in general you should read my article on <a href="/fishing/steelhead-techniques/">fly fishing for steelhead</a>.

 On the other hand if you have been fly fishing for a little while now and are just ready for a new challenge, you want to improve your fly fishing abilities, or you are looking for that next level of satisfaction then you should definitely learn to swing.
 Having a steelhead slam a swung fly is just about as satisfying as fishing can be, and can send you back into that *juvenile level of happiness*.

 <figure>
 <img title="Steelhead on the swing" src="/images/Steelhead-on-the-swing.jpg">